IMF warns trade friction, market turmoil to hurt Asian growth

 “There will be winners and losers, and effecting such reforms will be difficult and will take time, but the aggregate welfare gains would be substantial,” it said.

-Reporting by Leika Kihara; editing by Eric Meijer
+Reporting by Leika Kihara; editing by Eric Meijer & Shri Navaratnam